Internships (work placements)

 Even for those considering a relatively short placement, it may be possible to gain academic credit for this through various modules that accredit work experience.
 These are offered across a number of courses mainly at undergraduate level, and if you wish to explore the possibility of taking these modules you need to plan well ahead and make sure that your proposed placement meets the module requirements.

-For students in the Guildhall School of Business and Law, the initial point of contact is the Placements and Employability Unit.
-For all others, refer to the module catalogue or to your personal academic tutor, who will be able to refer you to the module leader.
+Students should refer to the module catalogue or to your personal academic tutor, who will be able to refer you to the module leader for further advice and information.

 Why complete a placement?